Hunting hypothesis: Sexual division of labor

 According to the hunting hypothesis, women are preoccupied with pregnancy and dependent children and so do not hunt because it is dangerous and less profitable.
 In addition, subsistence labor differentiates as observations suggests gender patterns originate from genetic traits.
 Another possible explanation for women gathering is their inherent prioritization of rearing offspring, which is difficult to uphold if women were hunting.
 Hunting is seen as more cost effective for men than for women.
 The division of labor allows both types of resources (animals and plants) to be utilized.
-Individual or small group hunting requires patience and skill more than strength, so women are just as capable as men.
-Plant collecting can be a physically demanding task so strength, endurance, or patience does not explain why women do not regularly hunt large game.
-Since women hunt while menstruating, and if a child is still being breastfed, the mother may take him or her along in a shoulder sling while hunting or gathering.
+Individual and small group hunting requires patience and skill more than strength, whereas plant gathering may be more physically demanding and require greater endurance.
+Women can hunt while menstruating and can carry children of breastfeeding age in a shoulder sling while hunting or gathering.
 Women hunt when it is compatible with children, and this usually means communal net hunts and/or hunting small game, and if childcare prevents a woman from hunting when young, the expertise to be an effective hunter later on may not be acquired.